Micromobility

 RELATED TOPICS: E-bikes, Bike Share, Equity, Connected Multimodal Networks

-E-scooters, e-bikes, and station-based and dockless bike share transportation systems (collectively known as "micromobility") are promising as a complement to existing modes of travel with potential health, environmental, and congestion relief benefits.
-As with all new innovations, there is much to learn about safe implementation, compliance, equity considerations, and infrastructure planning and design to support these emerging forms of transportation and technology.
+E-scooters, e-bikes, and station-based and dockless bike share systems (collectively known as "micromobility") offer a convenient complement to existing transportation options.
+These emerging modes present opportunities to enhance travel choices and improve connectivity within communities.
+As with any new technology, there is much to learn about safe implementation, user compliance, and infrastructure planning and design to support their growth.

-Micromobility provides affordable, low emissions alternatives to driving.
-Since 2017, a proliferation of start-ups have distributed electric kick-scooters for use in shared mobility systems across the U.S., generating millions of trips per year.
-Many communities see possibilities in micromobility to help expand transit ridership shed by supporting first/last mile trips to transit connections.
-Shared micromobility devices such as e-scooters and e-bikes provide new opportunities for flexible personal travel, but they also pose challenges for safety, mobility justice, regulation, and planning.
-Best practices and new policies are continually evolving and may be specific to location or context.
+Micromobility provides additional travel options that can complement other modes of transportation.
+Since 2017, a variety of companies have introduced electric kick-scooters for shared use across the U.S., resulting in millions of trips each year.
+Many communities view micromobility as a way to support transit by offering connections for short trips to and from transit hubs.
+Shared micromobility devices, such as e-scooters and e-bikes, provide flexible travel options, but they also present considerations for safety, regulation, and planning.
+Best practices and policies are continually evolving and may vary by location.

 Resources